New Relic's .NET agent stores two types of log files in the

-- Agent logs: These filenames begin with newrelic_agent_.
+- Agent logs: These file names begin with

-- Profiler logs: These filenames begin with NewRelic.Profiler.
+- Profiler logs: These file names begin with

 Generate log files